 While more research is needed on diet and fertility outcomes, there are overall health benefits to making dietary changes that emphasize more plant-based and nutrient-rich food choices.
 Here are a few considerations when working towards a healthier—and more fertile—you.

-Know and reduce your risks
+Know and reduce your risks.

 Type 2 diabetes can develop in both men and women due to a combination of lifestyle factors (high fat, high sugar diets, excess weight gain, and lack of physical activity).
 Obesity is linked to more difficulty in getting pregnant.
 Women with polycystic ovarian syndrome (PCOS) are also at increased risk for infertility.
-It is estimated that up to 10% of women in the U.S. have PCOS, and it is considered one of the leading causes of female infertility.
+It is estimated that up to 10% of women in the U.S. have PCOS, which is considered one of the leading causes of female infertility.
 Talking with your doctor about your desire to get pregnant and discussing any potential risk factors you may have can help you better identify areas of focus for your health and nutrition.
 If you are overweight and trying to conceive, adopting lifestyle changes that promote a healthy weight can help promote fertility and reduce your risk of developing type 2 diabetes and other chronic diseases.

-Make healthy eating and lifestyle choices a family affair
+Make healthy eating and lifestyle choices a family affair.

 Fertility is a two-way street.
 Both the man and the woman can contribute to challenges conceiving, including abnormal sperm production, sperm delivery issues, ovulation disorders, and uterine or cervical problems.
-Trying some lifestyle changes together can benefit both partners’ health and wellness and may help improve fertility as well.
+Trying some lifestyle changes together can benefit both partners’ health and wellness and may help improve fertility.
 Whether it is stopping smoking, reducing alcohol or caffeine intake, eating more fruits and vegetables, or exercising more, talking about these changes and finding ways to take them on together can improve the likelihood that they will stick.

 Keep key nutrients in mind

-Seek personalized nutrition support
+Seek personalized nutrition support.

 Given the emphasis on nutrition for promoting optimal fertility, many registered dietitians specialize in this area and often are part of the staff of fertility centers.
-Meeting with one of these nutrition experts can help you, and your partner receive tailored dietary guidance.
+Meeting with one of these nutrition experts can help you and your partner receive tailored dietary guidance.
 The Academy of Nutrition and Dietetics offers general tips and resources on food and fertility and links to find a dietitian in your area.
 Your health care provider can also connect you to a dietitian available through your health care network.
 In addition to nutrition counseling and education, many dietitians offer cooking classes, grocery store tours, and other practical tools for improving meal planning and preparation skills.